httptoolkit/httptoolkit-website/src/docs/getting-started/inspecting.md

 On the left, you can see a list of all intercepted requests.

 The requests are shown in the order they were received.
-Each one shows the essential request details, including the method, URL, source & status, colourized for each skimming so you can quickly find the requests you're interested in.
+Each one shows the essential request details, including the method, URL, source & status, colourized for easy skimming, so you can quickly find the requests you're interested in.

 There's also controls available at the bottom, to filter requests & responses, pause capture of requests, clear all request data, and (for Pro users) import & export captured data: